nehats05/DemoStockApp/README.md

 4. Filter for the composite keys or other attributes.
 5. Analytics for stock performance for the givven quarter.
 6. Development of UI for the operations.
+7. Custom exception handlers
-7. Updating docker to Podman as docker is not free for organisation more than 250 employees
+8. Updating docker to Podman as docker is not free for organisation more than 250 employees